tru-ID/tru-sdk-flutter/README.md

       } else if (reach["status"] == 400) {
          // MNO not supported
       } else if (reach["status"] == 412) {
-         // Not a mobible IP
+         // Not a mobile IP
       } else {
          // No Data Connectivity - Ask the end-user to turn on Mobile Data }